Generated systemd Service

 FAQ:

-Does this install the service for me?
+Does this install or enable the service?

 What should I do when validation fails?